Further tests for non Hodgkin lymphoma

 After the tests

 Waiting for results is a very anxious time for most people.
-While you are waiting it may help to talk to your clinical nurse specialist or a close friend or relative about how you are feeling.
+While you are waiting it may help to talk to your clinical nurse specialist or a close friend or relative about how you feel.
 Or you may want to contact a cancer support group to talk to someone who has been through similar experiences.

-You can view and print the quick guides for all the pages in the diagnosing NHL section.
+You can view and print the quick guides for all the pages in the Diagnosing NHL section.

+You are likely to have blood tests and a CT scan.
+Some people also have a PET scan, bone marrow test or an ultrasound scan.
 These tests will be repeated every so often during your treatment to check how you are doing.

 Throughout your treatment you will be asked to have blood tests.
 These are to check